 A selection of digitised recordings is presented on our Sounds website or that of the British Universities Film & Video Council, notably the Derek Collier Collection (classical music, ca.1949-1962), African Writers Club (African arts and literature, 1962-1971), LBC-IRN News (independent local radio news, 1973-1996), ILR Programme Sharing Scheme Collection (independent local radio features, 1983-1990), Touch Radio (sound-art, 2005-present) and The Listening Project (2012-present).
 Rights issues mean some are restricted to authenticated users in UK Higher/Further Education institutions.

 Collections of Pre-war and World War 2-era radio will be available from summer and autumn 2015 respectively.

-BBC Archive content can be discovered through the BBC Catalogue resource.
-Within this many of the 2007-2012 programmes can be streamed instantly, while older recordings are accessible on request by appointment with the Listening and Viewing Service.
+BBC Archive content is accessible on request by appointment with the Listening and Viewing Service.
 Additionally, the Library’s Broadcast News service provides instant streamed access to current radio and television news from BBC Radio 1, Radio 4, Radio 5Live, BBC World Service, LBC and talkSPORT.

 The Sound Archive Information Service is based in the Humanities Floor 2 Reading Room at St Pancras.
 Key monographs, journals and listings magazines such as Radio Times are on Open Access or can be requested via Explore the British Library.

 A range of electronic resources include The Listener Historical Archive 1929-1991, while a near-comprehensive collection of BBC Radio and Television News Scripts (1937-1972) is available on microfilm within the Newsroom on the 1st Floor.